Fastest Growing City in the U.S. Gains One Source for the Truth in Revenue Management

-- Direct interface to an employee database that provides immediate information into employee actions, including access to employee activity, the ability to validate an employee’s status and qualifications for transit benefit, and the ability to record all financial transaction information
+- Direct interface to an employee database that provides immediate information into employee actions.
+This includes access to employee activity with the ability to validate an employee’s status plus qualifications for transit benefit.
+There is also the ability to record all financial transaction information by employee.

 The City of Seattle government abides by a “First touch, right touch” approach, particularly in the case of financial management.
-The adoption of iNovah has played an integral role in allowing the city to accomplish this.
+The adoption of iNovah plays an integral role in allowing the city to accomplish this.

 With the “First touch, right touch” approach, each finance activity is only handled once.

 iNovah makes this a reality.
-From mail handling to over the counter payment acceptance, City staff have a single place to determine how to apply a payment. iNovah’s centralized, fully-integrated approach has allowed the City to easily accept and manage payments, eliminating the misapplying of payments, avoiding errors, and saving staff time.
+From mail to over the counter, City staff have a single place to determine how to apply payments.
+Utilizing iNovah’s centralized, fully-integrated approach, the City easily accepts and manages payments, eliminating the misdirection of funds, avoiding errors, and saving staff time.

-As 12-year iNovah users with 17 interfaces to the city-wide hub, the City of Seattle has mastered the concept of Enterprise Revenue Management.
+As a 12-year iNovah user with 17 interfaces city-wide connecting to the hub, the City of Seattle masters the concept of Enterprise Revenue Management.

 iNovah’s integration to PeopleSoft

-In 2018, the City made a giant leap forward in their overall approach to accounting with their “First touch, right touch” philosophy, transforming financial management to one modern, streamlined process.
-Seattle partnered with System Innovators to build an integration from iNovah to PeopleSoft 9.2 to eliminate multistep processes and the risks and errors associated with using clearing accounts or not validating the GL.
-Instead of using clearing accounts and moving funds through journals as they had always done, the City wanted their funds applied correctly at the source of the original transaction.
+In 2018, the City made a giant leap forward in their overall approach to accounting.
+Their “First touch, right touch” philosophy transforms financial management to one modern, streamlined process.
+Seattle partnered with System Innovators to build an integration from iNovah to PeopleSoft 9.2.
+Thus eliminating multistep processes plus the risks and errors associated with using clearing accounts or not validating the GL.
+Instead of using clearing accounts and moving funds through journals, the City now applies funds accurately at during the transaction.

-To accomplish this, a new GL validation was designed to ensure accuracy across the board.
-In one easy step, iNovah speaks to the PeopleSoft GL to validate that chart field values exist, validate all combo edits, and validate project attributes for every transaction.
-When a cashier enters a payment, iNovah automatically checks the GL and sends a message back to the cashier communicating if the transaction is approved or if there is an error.
+To accomplish this, a new GL validation is necessary to ensure accuracy across the board.
+In one easy step, iNovah speaks to the PeopleSoft-GL to validate that chart field values exist, validate all combo edits, and validate project attributes for every transaction.
+When a cashier enters a payment, iNovah automatically checks the GL and sends a message back to the cashier communicating if the transaction is clear or if there is an error.
 This process helps the City of Seattle prevent posting and keying errors by catching them as they occur.

-Having a GL validation prior to the completion of a transaction also prevents any invalid GL strings from being exported to the ledger or financial system.
-The benefits of the iNovah/PeopleSoft integration extend beyond transactions though, as cashiers or administrators can also run an export at the end of the day to update and report all activity, centralizing all GL activity in one hub.
-According to the City’s Treasury Cashier Manager, Katrina Gabrielson, the integration has played a key role in gaining consistency and centralization across all departments.
+Having GL validation prior to the completion of a transaction also prevents any invalid strings from exporting to the ledger or financial system.
+The benefits of the iNovah/PeopleSoft integration extend beyond transactions.
+Cashiers or administrators can run an export at the end of the day to update and report all activity, centralizing all GL activity in one hub.
+According to the City’s Treasury Cashier Manager, Katrina Gabrielson, this integration plays a key role in gaining consistency and centralization across all departments.
 “This implementation moved us to a project centric approach where our complex chart of account values could really tie revenue to expense. iNovah’s robust chart field validation has also allowed us to simplify reporting and eliminate entry errors, providing us better, more accurate data.”